TituxMetal/nest-remix-monorepo/README.md

 - [x] Update the tailwind config content key with:
       `content: [path.join(__dirname, './app/**/*.{ts,tsx}')]`
   - [x] Change tailwind.config.cjs to tailwind.config.ts if it works
+- [ ] Add Eslint to the project:
+  - [ ] First in the backend
+  - [ ] Then in the frontend
+- [ ] Add Prettier to the project
+- [ ] Move the backend and frontend to an apps folder